-1. Strip excess foliage from your flowers and cut the stems to your desired length (but not shorter than six inches).
-To help your flowers maintain their color during the drying process, it is important that you remove them from sunlight as soon as they're cut.
-Rubber band bunches of stems together if you would like to hang a bouquet, or leave the stems be if you'd like to hang the flowers individually.
+1. Strip excess foliage from flowers and cut stems to desired length (no shorter than six inches).
+To help flowers retain their color during the drying process, make sure to remove them from sunlight as soon as they’re cut.
+Hang flowers individually or rubber-band stems together to hang a bouquet.

-2. Find a dark, dry area with good circulation.
-An unused closet will work perfectly.
-With unflavored dental floss, secure the bottom end of the flower's stem to a hanger.
-You may hang two flowers/bunches on each hanger by hanging items from each side, or you can hang one flower/bunch by hanging it from the middle.
-Once secure, hang flowers upside down to dry.
-Leave your flowers there for a good two to three weeks and make sure not to remove them until they are completely dry.
+2. Find a dark, dry area with good circulation, such as an attic or unused closet.
+With unflavored dental floss, secure the bottom of the flowers’ stems to a hanger so that they hang upside down to dry.
+Leave flowers for two to three weeks until completely dry.

-3. Once your flowers have dried, open the microwave and immediately cover the container.
+3. Once flowers are dry, open the microwave and immediately cover the container.
 Remove the covered container from the microwave, open the top a quarter of a centimeter, and let it sit for 24 hours.
-Once the flowers have cooled, clean off the petals with a fine brush and mist them with an acrylic spray.
-Voila!
-Fresh baked flowers!